-We estimate the transaction price when we receive each purchase order, taking into account the expected reductions of the selling price initially billed to the wholesaler arising from all of the above factors.
-We have developed estimates for future returns and chargebacks of Biorphen and the impact of the other discounts and fees we pay.
-Our sales of Alkindi Sprinkle to our distributor are not subject to returns.
-When estimating these adjustments to the transaction price, we reduce it sufficiently to be able to assert that it is probable that there will be no significant reversal of revenue when the ultimate adjustment amounts are known.
+The Company estimates the transaction price when it receives each purchase order taking into account the expected reductions of the selling price initially billed to the wholesaler/distributor arising from all of the above factors.
+The Company has developed estimates for future returns and chargebacks and the impact of other discounts and fees it pays, although ALKINDI SPRINKLE® and Carglumic Acid sales are not subject to returns.
+When estimating these adjustments to the transaction price, the Company reduces it sufficiently to be able to assert that it is probable that there will be no significant reversal of revenue when the ultimate adjustment amounts are known.

-We recognize revenue from Biorphen product sales and related cost of sales upon product delivery to the wholesaler location.
-At that time, the wholesalers take control of the product as they take title, bear the risk of loss of ownership, and have an enforceable obligation to pay us.
+The Company stores its ALKINDI SPRINKLE® and Carglumic Acid inventory at its pharmacy distributor customer location, and sales are recorded when stock is pulled and shipped to fulfill specific patient orders.
+The Company recognizes revenue and cost of sales from products sold to wholesalers upon delivery to the wholesaler location.
+At that time, the wholesalers take control of the product as they take title, bear the risk of loss of ownership and have an enforceable obligation to pay the Company.
 They also have the ability to direct sales of product to their customers on terms and at prices they negotiate.
-Although wholesalers have product return rights, we do not believe they have a significant incentive to return the product to us.
-We store our Alkindi Sprinkle inventory at our pharmacy distributor customer location and sales are recorded when stock is pulled and shipped to fulfill specific patient orders.
+Although wholesalers have product return rights, the Company does not believe they have a significant incentive to return the product.

-Upon recognition of revenue from product sales, the estimated amounts of credit for product returns, chargebacks, distribution fees, prompt payment discounts, state Medicaid and GPO fees are included in sales reserves, accrued liabilities and net of accounts receivable.
-We monitor actual product returns, chargebacks, discounts and fees subsequent to the sale.
-If these amounts end up differing from our estimates, we will make adjustments to these allowances, which are applied to increase or reduce product sales revenue and earnings in the period of adjustment.
+Upon recognition of revenue from product sales, the estimated amounts of credit for product returns, chargebacks, distribution fees, prompt payment discounts, state Medicaid and GPO fees are included in sales reserves, accrued liabilities and net accounts receivable.
+The Company monitors actual product returns, chargebacks, discounts and fees subsequent to the sale.
+If these amounts end up differing from its estimates, it will make adjustments to these allowances, which are applied to increase or reduce product sales revenue and earnings in the period of adjustment.

-In addition, we anticipate we will receive revenues from product licensing agreements where we have contracted for milestone payments and royalties from products we have developed or for which we have acquired the rights to a product developed by a third party.
+In addition, the Company anticipates it will continue to receive revenues from product licensing agreements where it has contracted for milestone payments and royalties from products it has developed or acquired.